-- > the student. - Personal tutor - Practice supervisor / educator or nominated education lead for the area. - ➤ In some instances, the Programme Lead and/or the Faculty Lead for Fitness to Practise may be required to attend.
+- > The Student, - Personal Tutor - Practice Supervisor / Educator / Assessor or Nominated Education Lead for the area. - In some instances, the Programme Lead and/or the Faculty Lead for Fitness to Practice may be required to attend.

 The concern will be explored and discussed fully.
-This meeting should be documented within the student's Practice Assessment Document.
+At the end of the meeting the Student may be provided with new information about how the concern is being addressed or it may be that the Provider responds to the student with a written explanation after the meeting.
+This meeting should be documented within the student's practice assessment documentation.
 If there has been a breakdown in relationships, the matter may be resolved through mediation.

 The exploratory meeting may decide there is no case to answer and further action is not justified - the reason for this decision must be made clear to you.

 The case may be serious enough to warrant a direct escalation to Stage 3 - Formal Investigation.